tpascarella/sr50/docs/careers/considerations.md

 - Does the company have a promising financial future?
 - Are the stress levels for the job within your stress tolerance?
 - What does your gut tell you?
+- How hard do you want to work?
+  >If the answer is very hard, is your career the highest and best use of your time?

 A job doesn't need to have all of these qualities, but the more the better, at the very least you need to have an answer to these questions.